 - Working Memory - Baddeley and Hitch (1974)

-The Atkinson-Shiffrin model, itself, has undergone some review, revision, and clarification since it was first proposed.
+The Atkinson-Shiffrin model has been reviewed, revised, and clarified since it was first proposed.

 Stages Of The Modal Model Of Memory

 Richard Atkinson (1929-) and Richard Shiffrin (1942-) are renowned psychologists and cognitive scientists who developed the theory of model memory under the name of the Atkinson-Shiffrin model of memory.
 They published their theory in a chapter titled Human Memory: A Proposed System and Its Control Processes.
 In their theory, Atkinson and Shiffrin suggest that humans have three stores of memory known as:

 The Atkinson-Shiffrin memory model proposes that each sense has a sensory register or sensory memory system.
 These systems retain information for a fraction of a second to a few seconds.
 In the sensory register, no processing of the information takes place.
 Therefore, no meaning is attached to it.
 If not attended to, the information is filtered out, lost, and forgotten.
 If the information is attended to, it is transferred to the short-term memory.
 During the few moments that the sensory registers hold on to information, a phenomenon known as the "cocktail party effect" can take place:

 Imagine being in a crowded room with several groups carrying on their conversations.
 You attend only to the conversation you are a part of, and it seems like you hear nothing else.
 Your ears are still picking up all the sounds in the room, but because your attention is focused elsewhere, any memory of these sounds quickly fades away.
 If a particular word or phrase catches your attention, like your name, you are no longer filtering out sounds and are "hearing" the other conversation.